 What campus rules should I know about ahead of time?

-Please be aware that alcohol, drugs, or firearms are prohibited on the Boat Shop campus.
+Please be aware that alcohol, marijuana and other drugs, and firearms are prohibited on the Boat Shop campus.
 We also ask that cell phones not be used during work time nor during scheduled community time such as our meals together.

 Are dietary restrictions accommodated in the meal planning?